IMPORTANT NOTE for 2020-21:

 - University of Tokyo International Research Center for Neurointelligence

-Self-arranged Internships: Due to limited positions available, however, we invite students to arrange an internship in Japan on their own and apply to the Program for funding support only.
+Self-arranged Track: Due to limited positions available, however, we invite students to arrange an internship in Japan on their own and apply to the Program for funding support only.
 Self-arranged internships must meet the minimum 8-week requirement.
 It is highly recommended that students who are looking to self-arrange their internships start the search process as early as October/November.
 While students can seek advice from various entities at Harvard, students who have successfully self-arranged in their internship in the past have taken the initiative and contacted the PIs at various Japanese research universities themselves.